thomasWeise/aitoa/book/comparing/performanceIndicators/README.md

 ### Vertical Cuts: Best Solution Quality Reached within Given Time

 What we did in our simple experiments so far was mainly to focus on the quality that we could achieve within a certain time, i.e., to proceed according to the "vertical cut" scenario.

 In a practical application, we have a limited computational budget and what counts is the quality of the solutions that we can produce within this budget.
 The vertical cuts correspond directly to this goal.
 When creating the final version of an actual implementation of an optimization method, we will have to focus on this measure.
 Since we then will also have to measure time in clock time, this means that our results will depend on the applied hardware and software configuration as well as on the way we implemented our algorithm, down to the choice of the programming language or even compiler.
+Of course, budgets based consumed clock time are hard to compare or reproduce&nbsp;[@J2002ATGTTEAOA].

 The advantage of the vertical cut approach is that it can capture all of these issues, as well as performance gains from parallelization or distribution of the algorithms.
 Our results obtained with vertical cuts will, however not necessarily carry over to other system configurations or problems.